open-component-model/ocm/docs/reference/ocm_bootstrap_package.md

 The credentials file uses the following yaml format:
 - <code>credentials</code> *map[string]CredentialsSpec*

-  The resolution of crednetials requested by the package (by name).
+  The resolution of credentials requested by the package (by name).

 - <code>forwardedConsumers</code> *[]ForwardSpec* (optional)